basharast/basharast/README.md

 ## What I do

 I build solutions and critic things that I see it wrong

-I cannot move on wrong things such as GPL and similar

 if you're new or young listen to me: